hooliooo/Kio/README.md

 # Rapid
 Rapid is a personal toolset I usually incorporate into projects.
+This toolset is the result of various iOS blog posts I've come across and found useful.

 It contains many convenience tools to handle conventional iOS application boiler plate code such as UICollectionViewDataSource setup, defining specific UIColors, setting UIViews up for AutoLayout, adding Selectors to UIControls, etc.